AbdelrahmanHamdyy/Flash/README.md

 </li>
 <li> You will need to download <a href="https://www.oracle.com/java/technologies/downloads/">Jdk</a>. </li>
 <li> You will need to download <a href="https://tomcat.apache.org/download-90.cgi">Tomcat</a>. </li>
-<li> You will need to read <a href="https://github.com/abdelrahman0123/Flash/blob/main/Search%20Engine%20Project%20.pdf">Search Engine Project</a> to understand project very well. </li>
+<li> You will need to read <a href="https://github.com/abdelrahman0123/Flash/blob/main/Search%20Engine%20Project%20.pdf">Search Engine Project</a> to understand the project very well and how the search engine operates. </li>
 </ol>
 <hr style="background-color: #4b4c60"></hr>
 <a id = "Work"></a>